Consensys/linea-monorepo/.github/ISSUE_TEMPLATE/bug-report.md

 4. See error

 ### Actual result
-Evidence of the bug including log extracts, screen shot, wallet addresses, Tx hash, ...
+Provide evidence of the bug including log extracts, screen shot, wallet addresses, Tx hash, ...

 ### Expected result
 A clear and concise description of what you expected to happen.